Planning a day trip from Spain to Gibraltar and maybe you are wondering what are the best things to do in Gibraltar? No probs!

 There is also a small cemetery near the South Battalion which is the final resting place for many fallen soldiers during the Battle of Trafalgar which is worthwhile seeing.

-The churches of Gibraltar
+The Churches of Gibraltar

-They may not be the most imposing churches you can see in the region – Spanish churches are much more intriguing in my view – but they come with a connection to the military past of the city.
+Gibraltar’s churches include St Mary the Crowned, the King’s Chapel, and the Cathedral of the Holy Trinity.
+These churches may not be the most imposing churches you can see in the region – Spanish churches are much more intriguing in my view – but they come with a connection to the military past of the city.

-The Ape’s den
+The Ape’s Den

-The true stars of Gibraltar are of course the Barbary macaques that live on the Rock.
+The true stars and main attraction of Gibraltar are of course the Barbary macaques that live on the Rock.
 They are the only wild monkeys in Europe, a bit of an oddity.
 Nobody quite knows why there are monkeys in Gibraltar but it’s not unlikely that seafaring folk brought them along when they came to Europe from Africa.

-When you enter the National Park you will see them pretty much everywhere, not just at the den.
-And there is enough of them to take really wonderful pictures and some fantastic interactions with them.
+And there are so many monkeus that it’s really easy to take wonderful pictures and have some fantastic interactions with them.
 You mustn’t feed them, of course, but the little creatures are clever and they will pose for you anyway.

 There really is no reason to be afraid of the monkeys.
 We found them quite delightful and cheeky, not aggressive or intrusive at all.
 We even took one of them for a ride on our laps in the taxi before it hopped off again through one of the windows as soon as we left its territory.